 In researching for well-known design options for the home, you’ve probably heard or read about Minimalism.
 It is a mindset and a way of life that embodies the popular phrase, “Less is more.”
 As a design concept, Minimalism proves to be timeless.
 Designers and homemakers prefer the style for the sense of control, order, and peace that it gives off to any space.
 What is the minimalist approach to designing?
-How do you integrate it in your home?
+How do you integrate it into your home?
 It’s not for the flashy and the lavish, but it’s definitely more than just stripping your living room to its most bare.
 To share a little enlightenment, here are the core ideas behind Minimalism.

 Perhaps the most obvious, Minimalism promotes Simplicity.
 The concept believes in being presentable with simple fixtures and a small amount of decor.
 No need to spend or buy new furniture and decor.
 The goal is to open up space, and simply repositioning items that you already have will do.